 Both are caused by dampness.
 Condensation in your home – the result of humid air from activities such as bathing, cleaning, cooking and even breathing release water vapour into the air which, leading to condensation and eventually mould.
 This can affect all homes – even new builds with apparently good insulation and ventilation.

-Your kitchen and bathroom are usually the optimal environments for mould and mildew to develop, as both are prone to being moist.
+Your kitchen and bathroom are usually the optimal environments for problems with mould and mildew to develop, as both are prone to being moist.
 In bathrooms, mould can grow on tiles, walls, wood and even blinds/curtains.
 Mould often grows from the floor upwards on bathroom walls but can also form on ceilings.
 It is important to remove it as quickly as possible as it can severely affect your breathing and trigger allergies.

 Inhaling mould fragments or spores can inflame the airways, causing nasal congestion, wheezing, chest tightness, coughing and throat irritation.
 Prolonged exposure to high levels of indoor dampness can reduce lung function and cause chronic health problems such as asthma.